Thank you for caring about kids in foster care.

 Who are the children in foster care?

-U.S. foster care includes children from infant to 18 or 21), spanning every race, ethnic group and socio-economic category.
-The average age of a child in foster care is about 8.5 years old.
+U.S. foster care includes children from infant to 18, spanning every race, ethnic group and socio-economic category.
+The average age of a child in foster care is approximately 8.5 years old.

 Are babies in foster care?

 Nationally, 7 percent of youth in foster care are babies.

 How long do children stay in foster care?

 Just under half of kids spend less than a year in foster care.
 Nearly 40 percent of kids spend one to three years in the foster-care system.
 Length of stay varies according to the circumstances of both the kids and families.

 What challenges do children face in foster care?

 Kids in foster care often are moved from one temporary setting to another.
 Frequent moves make it difficult for kids to concentrate on school, maintain friendships and family relationships, or begin the healing journey from the trauma that led to them being placed in foster care.
 Many times when foster families cannot be found, kids will be placed in group facilities or residential treatment centers.
 Research shows that living long term in group homes deprives kids of the opportunity to experience the stability, support and love of a family, where they can develop practical life skills, learn to build trusted bonds with parents and other family members, and have a support network of trusted adults who will care for them now and in the future.